McTavishLab/physcraper/How_to_start.md

 7. Concatenate different single-gene PhyScraper runs:

     After the single-gene PhyScraper runs were updated, the data can be combined, see for example `tests/data/concat_runs.py`.
-    Either the program randomly decides which sequences to concatenate if there are more sequences available for one loci.
-Or the user can specify a file, which sequences shall be concatenated.
+    Either the program randomly decides which sequences to concatenate if there are more sequences available for one loci or the user can specify a file, which sequences shall be concatenated.
 An example file can be found at `tests/data/concatenation_input.csv`.